 Adding live sports is part of a wider move to enhance Cathay Pacific’s entertainment offering this year, as the airline adds more blockbuster Hollywood films, award-winning arthouse cinema, TV shows and audio programmes to its line-up.

 It’s part of a move to ‘stay ahead of the airline’s diverse passenger base’, says Simon Cuthbert, product manager – entertainment and media sales.

 He adds: ‘This year we are increasing the amount of new media, such as podcasts, short films, feature documentaries and web series, while maintaining our strong core basics by expanding the number of new-release films and TV boxsets available.

 ‘The introduction of the A350 allows us to have more content onboard than ever before, as well as live TV, which has proved very popular.’

 Broadcasting live isn’t a new thing for airlines, or for Cathay Pacific.
 The airline currently has three live news channels, CNN, BBC and EuroNews, which are available onboard the A350.
 Satellite technology – which facilitates the live streaming – was first rolled out over a decade ago.

 Currently, Sport 24 and Sport 24 Extra are only available on the A350, although Cathay Pacific is currently assessing whether it could be introduced to other aircraft.

 A lot of technological trickery is required.
 First, live streaming requires a Wi-Fi connection.
 Content is converted into a new format and encrypted before being sent to authorised aircraft via satellite; licensing matters also have to be cleared in advance before the material can be viewed by passengers.

 But you don’t need to think about this.
-Instead sit back, check for details of the live sport streaming this month – and forget about missing that Premier League clash.
+Instead sit back, relax – and forget about missing that Premier League clash.